feizc/DSFT/README.md

-# DSFT
-One Sample is All You Need: Distilling Supervised Fine-tuning by Extrapolating from a Single Image-Text Pair
+## One Sample is All You Need: Distilling Supervised Fine-tuning by Extrapolating from a Single Image-Text Pair